whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 *TL;DR*  In this post we see how to:

-1. Load the data from `whotracks.me` to get access to tracker's information
+1. Load the data from [whotracks.me](https://github.com/cliqz-oss/whotracks.me) to get access to trackers' information
 2. Create a mapping from tracking categories to list of domains
 3. Filter each domain based on the amount of tracking of each *app*
 3. Generate a filter list for each category

+The full source code used in this article can be found on the [Github repository](https://github.com/cliqz-oss/whotracks.me/blob/master/contrib/generating_adblocker_filters.py).

 Most popular content blockers are using filter lists to decide what requests